xJessD/test-automation-practice/README.md

 The xpath ```//p[.//button and contains(text(),'Gmail')]``` was selected so that for testing, we only wanted to count all p tags containing 'Gmail' and a button.
 I wanted to not count any extra empty form submissions that created empty accounts.
 This could be solved if there was prior validation on the form, this not needing that check.

-However, the test can be considered sqewed as we expected 'Gmail' to be part of the accounts.
+However, the test can be considered skewed as we expected 'Gmail' to be part of the accounts.
 A fix could be to have appropriate IDs for the accounts so that it is easily selectable.